hariseldon99/hariseldon99.github.io/MediaServer_notes.md

   [Turnkey Linux MediaServer: Simple Network Attached Media Storage](https://www.turnkeylinux.org/mediaserver)

 ## TODO:
-1. Look into usenet downloading.
+1. Look into WAN access via openvpn.
+Don't forward any ports from WAN to LAN (other than bittorrent)
-2. Look into WAN access via openvpn.
-Don't forward any ports from WAN to LAN (other than bittorrent) - UPDATE: Not connecting as of 20200728.
-Try after some time...
+2. Integrate Radarr and Sonarr with trakt.tv (Google for this).
-3. Integrate Radarr and Sonarr with trakt.tv (Google for this).
+3. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml)
-4. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml)
+4. Acces files in the server via WEBDAV: (https://danrohde.github.io/webdavcgi/)